Control Panel (Windows): Overview

 Control Panel has been part of Microsoft Windows since Windows 1.0, with each successive version introducing new applets.
 Beginning with Windows 95, the Control Panel is implemented as a special folder (i.e. the folder does not physically exist), and as such only contains shortcuts to various applets such as Add or Remove Programs and Internet Options.
 Physically, these applets are stored as .cpl files so that they can be shown on the Control Panel.
 For example, the Add or Remove Programs applet is stored under the name appwiz.cpl in the SYSTEM32 folder.

 Starting with Windows Me, the Control Panel home screen was changed to present a categorized navigation structure reminiscent of navigating a web page.
-Users can still switch back to the grid-based Classic View and the category view via a link on the Web view panel on the left-hand side or on a drop-down menu on the top-right corner of the window.
+Users can switch between the grid-based Classic View and the category view via a link on the Web view panel on the left-hand side or on a drop-down menu on the top-right corner of the window.
 In Windows Vista onwards, additional layers of navigation were introduced, and the Control Panel window itself became the main interface for editing settings as opposed to just launching separate dialogs.
 Many of the individual Control Panel applets can also be accessed in other ways.
 For instance, Display Properties can be accessed by right-clicking on an empty area of the desktop and choosing Properties.
 The Control Panel can be accessed from a command prompt by typing control; optional parameters are available to open specific control panels.

 On Windows 10, Control Panel is deprecated in favor of Settings app, which was originally introduced on Windows 8 as "PC Settings" to provide a touchscreen-optimized settings area using its Metro-style app platform.
 Some functions, particularly the ability to add and remove user accounts, were moved exclusively to this app on Windows 8 and cannot be performed from Control Panel.
 Beginning with the October 2020 update of Windows 10, the System applet in Control Panel now redirects to the About section of the Settings app.
 The page for the applet in Control Panel still exists even in current versions of Windows 10 and can still be accessed via workarounds, however Microsoft is actively trying to block various shortcuts and third-party apps that can access the aforementioned page, which could potentially lead to a permanent removal of said page from Control Panel in future versions of Windows.